operator-playground-io/Docker-tile/tutorials/docker-101.md

 <br/>

-**Listing containers**
+**Listing Containers**

-We can generate a list of containers, just as we could with images:
+We can generate a list of containers, just as we could do with images.

-- #Execute the following command to list your running containers
+- Execute the following command to list your running containers.

         docker ps | grep node_web_app

-- #The following command will list all containers, irrespective of status (e.g., running, stopped, or exited)
+- The following command will list all containers, irrespective of status (e.g., running, stopped, or exited).

         docker ps -a

 <br/>

 **Accessing the application**

 The container that hosts our Node.js application is now running.
 Let’s try to access it:

-- #Execute the following command to access the container app
+- Execute the following command to access the container app.

         curl -i localhost:49160

-It prints the response of the Node.js application, as below:
+- It will prints the response of the Node.js application, as below.

 > HTTP/1.1 200 OK
 > X-Powered-By: Express